xwl42/tp/docs/UserGuide.md

 ### Retrieving merged timeslot ranges : `get-timeslots`

 Displays merged timeslot ranges derived from stored timeslots.
 Overlapping or adjacent timeslots are merged and presented as continuous ranges for easier viewing.

 Format: `get-timeslots`

 Example:
 * `get-timeslots`

+* Allows the user to keep track of their unavailable timings for easier scheduling of consultations with students
 * The command shows merged ranges in a human-friendly date/time format.
   * Example:
     ```